regisBafutwabo/regisbaf/README.md

 # Intro

-This is my personal website but I plan to start writing articles so be on the lookout 👀
+This is my personal website but I plan to start writing blog on it so be on the lookout 👀

 ## 🛠 Built with: